markxoe/vscode-clockodo/README.md

 ## Login

-To login use the command `Clockodo: Login` or click on the Clockodo status bar entry and enter you clockodo Email and API key.
+To login use the command `Clockodo: Login` or click on the Clockodo status bar entry and enter your clockodo Email and API key.

 ## Disclaimer